-- According to a report from the EU Commission, there are 3.2 million internally displaced people in Iraq who have sought to escape the violence of IS militia.
+- According to a report from the EU Commission, between 2014 and 2017 there were 5.8 million internally displaced people in Iraq who have sought to escape the violence of IS militia.
 Meanwhile, 4.5 million people have returned, but there are still 6.7 million people in need, including some 450,000 internally displaced persons in refugee camps and more than 250,000 refugees from Syria.
-Accordong to the UN around one million of these are seeking refuge in the autonomous region of Kurdistan, which has its own regional government.
+Accordong to the Kurdish Regional Government around 1.5 million IDPs and refugeesare seeking refuge in the autonomous region of Kurdistan.

 - A survey published in 2009 by United Nations Population Fund (UNFPA) and the Iraqi government revealed that 68 percent of young Iraqi men considered it acceptable to murder a girl if she had brought the family into dishonour.